lasanthamudalige/setups/debian/kde/README.md

       )
       ```

-  -Start a new terminal session.
+  - Start a new terminal session.

 * add zsh-syntax-highlighting (optional)